By: Jeremy Neisser

 Most shoes are designed to be used on a certain surface and for a specific speed.

-For example, a high performance racing shoe like the Nike Vaporfly Next% is perfect for running fast and smooth on the roads, but will falter on any of the slightest technical trail terrain.
+For example, a high performance racing road shoes like the Nike Vaporfly Next% is perfect for running fast and smooth on the roads, but will falter on any of the slightest technical trail terrain.

 The same goes for a trail shoe, which will provide excellent traction and durability on dirt roads, but will not often be great for easy road runs or faster flat workouts.